 I'm a retired professional pilot...first in the military and then later in civilian aviation.
 I flew several aircraft including the McDonnell Douglas F-4, the Boeing 727, 747, 757, and 767, and the Airbus A300.
 Altogether, I accumulated about 10,000 flying hours over a 38 year career.
-My hobbies are driving my Porsche, riding my BMW motorcycle, programming patches for GPL, and keeping my lovely wife of 49 years happy.
+My hobbies are driving my Porsche, riding my BMW motorcycle, programming patches for GPL, and keeping my lovely wife of over 50 years happy.

 My first personal computer was a 1980 Apple II+ which was replaced by a Macintosh 512K when it was released in 1986.
 In the mid 1990s, I came over to the dark side and started using Microsoft Windows based PCs.
 That was a good thing though as I would never have discovered GPL otherwise.

 In 2000, I discovered GPL in my local computer store's discount bin and was quickly hooked on this great simulation.
 This was the best five dollars I ever spent.
 By today's standards, the original simulation's graphics were primitive and its cars certainly were difficult to drive; however, GPL was a landmark in computer simulation.
 Its car physics continue today to be almost state of the art.
 GPL is generally considered to be the granddaddy of all car racing simulations and is still being updated and enhanced by a dedicated group of modders.

 In 2001, I corresponded with Stefan Magnusson who created his